Dr Cristina Costa, Ph.D

 - International Journal of Lifelong Education

-Editorial Board Member of International Journal of Educational Technology in Higher Education (ETHE)
+Editorial Board Member of The Curriculum Journal; International Studies in Sociology of Education; International Journal of Educational Technology in Higher Education (ETHE)

 Editorial Board Member Book Series Social Theory and Methodology in Education Research, Bloomsbury Publishing